parmar-vatsal/Dieting-Website/README.md

 You can now connect your web application or project to this database as needed.

 2. **For Run The Project:** Make Sure you have Project in xampp/htdoc folder and started the Apache and MySQL in xampp or any perticuler server and then type below URL in Browser.

+    - Go to your Browser and Type Below Link 👇

    ```bash
    http://localhost/Dieting-Website